 JAMS in a DR Site

-If wishing to install JAMS in a completely separate Disaster Recovery site to allow jobs to run in the event of the loss of your Primary JAMS Server and Database are lost.
+Installing JAMS in a completely separate Disaster Recovery site allows jobs to run in the event that the Primary JAMS Server and Database are lost.
 Note the following about DR:

 - The scheduler is installed on a completely separate server, and installed to its own database - the JAMS Services on the DR scheduler are left stopped.